-We don't have a 'playroom' in our house.
-We feel it's important to have Floss's toys in each place in our home, so that each space feels like her space too and that we co-exist together rather than separately.
+We don’t have a ‘playroom’ in our house.
+We feel it’s important to have Floss’s toys in each place in our home, so that each space feels like her space too and that we co-exist together rather than separately.
 She really enjoys the freedom of being able to go wherever she wants, when she wants and take whichever toy she’d like with her.

 This mini shelf/ house is from Ikea and a great idea for storage, but also doubling as a small world setting.
 I’ve done a close up below of the items in each spot and where they are from.

 Top left has the Ocamora Tenique Stacking Gems, they are so yummy.
 Lovingly, handmade in Spain we purchased them from Yesbebe.co.uk and are so pleased with them.
 They’re a great mindfulness game for adults too – highly addictive!